 As you can probably guess, all the taxes in all the conditions above are borne by the end consumer in the final cost, not by the manufacturer or the dealer of the product or service.
 Since GST is levied on consumption, the state where the product is originally manufactured is not entitled to the tax collected.
 If the manufacturing state levies a tax, the same will be transferred to the consuming state through the Central government.

-SGST full form is State Goods and Service Tax.
+SGST full form is State Goods and Services Tax.

 SGST (State GST) is one of the two taxes levied on every intrastate (within one state) transaction of goods and services.
 The other one is CGST.
 SGST is levied by the state where the goods are being sold/purchased.
 It will replace all the existing state taxes including VAT, State Sales Tax, Entertainment Tax, Luxury Tax, Entry Tax, State Cesses and Surcharges on any kind of transaction involving goods and services.
 The State Government is the sole claimer of the revenue earned under SGST.
 Let’s understand this with an example.